 The notion that there could be doctrines immune to historical limitations and capable of being imposed by the sheer weight of extrinsic authority reflects the nonhistorical and juridical type of thinking prevalent in the Church of the Counter Reformation.
 The roots of this mentality may be traced to Greek intellectualism and Roman legalism.
 More proximately, the absolutistic view of dogma reflects the characteristics of Catholic theology in a rationalistic era.
 To ward off naturalistic rationalism, orthodox theology adopted a supernaturalistic rationalism in which revelation was conceived as a divinely imparted system of universal and timeless truths entrusted to the Church as teacher.
 (Avery Dulles, “Dogma as an Ecumenical Problem,” Theological Studies 29.3 : 400; also see Francis Sullivan, Creative Fidelity)

 Unlike their Roman Catholic counterparts, contemporary Orthodox theologians have hardly begun to address the prerequisites of doctrinal irreformability or the hermeneutics of dogma (Bulgakov’s “Dogma and Dogmatic Theology” being a notable exception).
 How and when does a doctrinal teaching achieve irreformable dogmatic status?
 Does it need to be formally defined by an ecumenical council?
 How long does it take for a doctrine to be properly received, and what are the criteria for reception?
-May the Church revisit either a dogmatic definition or a long-standing doctrine for compelling theological and pastoral reasons?
+May the Church revisit either a dogmatic definition or a long-standing doctrine for compelling theological, historical, and pastoral reasons?
 Ask Orthodox theologians these and other related questions and one will received multiple, and often contradictory, answers.
 Hence we should not be surprised when internet apologists, parish priests, and even respected theologians who should know better dismiss the hope of universal salvation with the mere wave of a dogmatic hand.
 “The Fifth Ecumenical Council settled that long ago,” some tell us.
 “The Synodikon has infallibly anathematized the universalist hope,” others pontificate.
 But dogma is too important to be so superficially treated.
 And the universalist hope is too important to be so cavalierly and hastily dismissed.
 Substantive and important arguments have been raised against the traditional doctrine of everlasting damnation.
 They can only be addressed head-on, not dismissed by lazy appeals to authority.
 And if these arguments should prove compelling, then the question of apokatastasis must also be reopened, for nothing less than the gospel of Jesus Christ is at stake.

 * * *